 Abstract

 Cells respond to changing nutrient availability and external stresses by altering the expression of individual genes.
-Condition-specific gene expression patterns may provide a promising and low-cost route to quantifying the presence of various small molecules, toxins, or species-interactions in natural environments.
+Condition-specific gene expression patterns may thus provide a promising and low-cost route to quantifying the presence of various small molecules, toxins, or species-interactions in natural environments.
 However, whether gene expression signatures alone can predict individual environmental growth conditions remains an open question.
 Here, we used machine learning to predict 16 closely-related growth conditions using 155 datasets of E. coli transcript and protein abundances.
 We show that models are able to discriminate between different environmental features with a relatively high degree of accuracy.
-We observed a small but significant increase in model accuracy by combining transcriptome and proteome-level data, and we show that stationary phase conditions are typically more difficult to distinguish from one another than conditions under exponential growth.
+We observed a small but significant increase in model accuracy by combining transcriptome and proteome-level data, and we show that measurements from stationary phase cells typically provide less useful information for discriminating between conditions as compared to exponentially growing populations.
 Nevertheless, with sufficient training data, gene expression measurements from a single species are capable of distinguishing between environmental conditions that are separated by a single environmental variable.

 Introduction

 Environmental conditions across the planet vary in terms of their capacity to support microbial life.
+Individual environments can also change rapidly over time, and these changes are likely to impact the composition of microbial communities and ecosystem functions in unpredictable ways [1,2].
+To measure various properties of the environment, microbial cells can be engineered to act as biosensors via rational design of synthetic genetic circuits [3].
+In contrast to gold standard approaches that are comparatively labor intensive and expensive, microbial cells can be engineered, for instance, to rapidly screen for the presence of heavy metals in aquatic environments [4].
+Such applications can provide a useful, low-cost diagnostic for monitoring environmental changes and detecting pollutants and/or toxins [5], but individual synthetic biology applications take time and resources to develop.
+Additionally, there is an ever-present concern about potential dangers associated with releasing genetically engineered species into natural environments.

-Further, individual environments can change rapidly over time, and these changes are likely to impact the composition of microbial communities and ecosystem functions in unpredictable ways [1,2].
-Microbial species composition is partially indicative of environmental conditions, particularly with regard to the presence of individual specialist species that are well adapted to unique environments [3,4].
-However, many bacterial species within a community are generalists that are capable of thriving in diverse environments and must therefore sense and respond to various environmental signals [5].
-For instance, Escherichia coli grows inside the comparatively warm, nutrient rich digestive tract of host [6] organisms but spends another portion of its life-cycle exposed to harsh environmental conditions upon being excreted and before finding another host.
-The mere presence of generalist species in an environment may provide little value for understanding past or current environmental conditions because their varied gene expression repertoire permits growth across varied conditions [7].
+By contrast, prior work has shown that the natural species composition of an environment may be sufficient to serve as a rapid and low-cost biosensor to indicate the presence of various contaminants according to the species abundances identified via meta-genomic sequencing [6–9].
+However, many bacterial species within a community are generalists that are capable of thriving in diverse environments and must therefore sense and respond to various environmental signals [10].
+For instance, Escherichia coli grows inside the comparatively warm, nutrient rich digestive tract of host organisms [11] but spends another portion of its life-cycle exposed to harsh environmental conditions upon being excreted and before finding another host.
+The mere presence of generalist species in an environment may provide little value for understanding past or current environmental conditions because their gene and expression diversity permits growth across variable environments [12].
+The extent to which gene expression patterns of individual generalist species can be used to discriminate between environmental conditions—or to supplement species composition-based methods—remains unknown.